Delta (Delta Goodrem album): Release

 The album was released in Australia on 20 October 2007.
-The album debuted at No. 1 on the ARIA chart on 28 October 2007 making this Goodrem's third number one album.
+The album debuted atop the ARIA chart on 28 October 2007 making this Goodrem's third number one album.
 The album was certified platinum in its first week of release.
 The album's release in New Zealand a week later, on 29 October 2007, coincided with a brief promotional trip to New Zealand.
-The album debuted on the New Zealand charts at No. 12.
+The album debuted on the New Zealand charts at number 12.
 Goodrem stated herself that she would only concentrate on Australia until the beginning of 2008.
 Goodrem also stated that the album is going to be released in new territories.

 Direct Current reported in March 2008 that Goodrem will be releasing the album in the US, 3 June 2008 with a physical and download release eventuating on 15 July due to extra promotional activity in the US.

 It was released on 20 February 2008 in Japan.
-In its first week, it charted at No. 8 on the International Chart and No. 39 on the overall chart, with 4,959 copies sold.
-In its second week it fell to No. 16 on the International chart, with 3,319 sold.
+In its first week, it charted at number eight on the International Chart and number 39 on the overall chart, with 4,959 copies sold.
+In its second week it fell to number 16 on the International chart, with 3,319 sold.

 In an article in Billboard magazine dated 12 July, Sony BMG Australia CEO Denis Handlin suggested that once Goodrem had finished promotional duties in the US for Delta, attention would be shifted to the UK and the rest of Europe.
 Goodrem herself also stated in an interview on UK morning TV show GMTV that she would see her UK fans "soon".
 However, the album ended up not being released in the UK and Europe other than as an import or download.